Prehistoric Planet 2: Islands Recap

 Prehistoric Planet 2: Hatzegopteryx

-We are reintroduced to the Hatzegopteryx who brings with it the tethyshadros baby it caught at the beginning of the show. it turns out it wasn’t planning on a quick snake with the baby, but to use it to build a display and nest to attract a mate.
+We are reintroduced to the Hatzegopteryx towards the end of prehistoric planet 2, who brings with it the tethyshadros baby it caught at the beginning of the show. it turns out it wasn’t planning on a quick snack with the baby, but to use it to build a display and nest to attract a mate.

 it works and a female shows up although the courtship is interrupted by a smaller younger male who is swiftly dispatched and after a countship dance the two Hatzegopteryx mate.

-Although the episode is quite short ( 34 mins of actual main dinosaur action) compared to the first season it packed in a lot, and while revisiting some of the dinosaurs we saw in the first season of Prehistoric planet like the Zalmoxes, the Mosasaurus (of some description) and the larger Pterosaurs.
+Although the first episode of Prehistoric Planet 2 is quite short ( 34 mins of actual main dinosaur action) compared to the first season it packed in a lot, and while revisiting some of the dinosaurs we saw in the first season of Prehistoric planet like the Zalmoxes, the Mosasaurus (of some description) and the larger Pterosaurs.

 however following the main prehistoric planet episode there is a further look at the flying dinosaurs / pterosaurs including that there were over 250 species (which we try to cover here) and that the lager ones were likely to hunt on the ground and not the air.

-You can check out episode 2s recap here as well.
+You can check out episode 2 of Prehistoric Planet 2s recap here as well.

 Hi, I am Roy Ford a General Studies and English Teacher who has taught all over the world.
 What started as a fossil collection became a great way to teach, motivate and inspire students of all ages and all over the world about dinosaurs and from that and children’s love of dinosaurs came the site dinosaur facts for kids, a resource for all ages.